-COVID-19 Pandemic (COVID-19)
+COVID-19 Pandemic

 The COVID-19 pandemic emerged during the development of this Strategy.
 On 31 December 2019, the World Health Organisation (WHO) was alerted to a pneumonia of unknown causes detected in Wuhan, China.
 The outbreak spread quickly and was declared a Public Health Emergency of International Concern on 30 January 2020 and a Pandemic on 11 March 2020.
-The WHO names the new disease COVID-19.
+The WHO named the new disease COVID-19.

 There have been millions of cases and hundreds of thousands of deaths across the world.
-In Australia, there have been almost 10,000 confirmed cases and over a hundred deaths.
+In Australia, there have been over 27,000 confirmed cases and 900 deaths.

 Restrictions brought in by the Commonwealth and State Governments have changed the way that people live and work.
-The current crisis will have a lasting effect on the lives of people living through it and it will likely become a defining element of the current generation, similar to the those from the Great Depression or World War II.
+The current crisis will have a lasting effect on the lives of people living through it and it will likely become a defining element of the current generation, similar to those from the Great Depression or World War II.